openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/cv32_env.rst

    modifications.

 .. figure:: ../images/CV32E_VE_phase2.png
-   :name: CV32_VE_Phase2
+   :name: Illustration 5
    :align: center
    :alt:

    Illustration 5: Phase 2 Verification Environment for CV32E

-As shown in the Illustration, the environment is not a single entity.
+As shown in `Illustration 5`_, the environment is not a single entity.
 Rather, it is a collection of disjoint components, held together by script-ware to make it appear as a single environment.
 When the user invokes a command to run a testcase, for example, make